Zonked. A buddha in Bagan, what could be better.

 However, with large aid programs from EU and USA incoming the whole landscape of the country is about to change.
 As far as tourism is concerned this is a BAD thing!
 More

-Myanmar launched an electronic Visa system in September 2014 permitting travelers to apply for visas online but only for entry at Yangon Airport, and only for 43 countries – including USA, Canada, UK, EU citizens, Australia and New Zealand.
+Myanmar has an electronic Visa system in operation to apply for visas online but only for entry at Yangon Airport, and only for 43 countries – including USA, Canada, UK, EU citizens, Australia and New Zealand.
 The e-visa is valid for 90 days and once used will be for a 28 day visit.

 Arriving in Myanmar by land is a problem, not only with visas but also if you do get a visa it will almost certainly limit you to remote edges of Burma, missing out on all the country’s best destinations.

 You can’t avoid busy Yangon (which is, btw, no longer the capital of Myanmar.
 Naypyidaw is the new capital) as most tourists arrive/leave there by plane not to mention catching domestic flights from there too so a few days there are inevitable.
 Street life is moderately interesting and Myanmar’s #1 pagoda complex, the great gold Shwedagon is a glittering fantasy and well worth a few hours.
 Yangon is good for souvenir shopping too.

 Road trips out from Yangon could go to Bago, Golden Rock or Letkhokkon beach.

 Bago, (aka Pegu) a small uncrowded town 2 hours drive from Yangon (127 kms) is home to a magnificent gold pagoda not unlike Yangon’s Shwedagon and plenty of glittering Buddhist artefacts.
 But if you’ve already overdosed on the Shwedagon Pagoda then Bago’s is hardly vital.